Copyright: © 1998 - 2016 John Gardner

 Clothing should be light-weight.
 For the warmer days shorts, t-shirt, and sun hat will suffice, although we also take a spare shirt, and a light-weight wind-proof / shower-proof jacket.
 For the cooler days, trousers and a couple of layers for the chest are adequate.
 Light-weight walking shoes with a good sole are well-suited to the terrain.
 Thunderstorms with heavy and cold rain are not uncommon in the late afternoon, but at the very worst you should be on your way down by then so light-weight waterproofs are adequate.
 Gaiters are not needed, but we do take gloves and a warm hat (although they rarely see the light of day).

 Essential items of navigation equipment are the IGN 1:25000 map, a compass, and the ability and willingness to use them both.
-If one of the party is a little unhappy with scrambling, a 10 m half-rope will be useful for providing that extra bit of confidence.
-A decent headlamp is useful for exploring the odd cave, and for getting down after dark if you have under-estimated a walk.
+If one of the party is a little unhappy with scrambling, a short length of 8 mm rope will be useful for providing that extra bit of confidence.
+A decent head torch is useful for exploring the odd cave, and for getting down after dark if you have under-estimated a walk.
 We are not devotees of walking poles, or of the incessant click-clack that accompany them, but I suspect that having to manage two on the sangles and scrambles would be positively dangerous.

 Water is important - there are few places to replenish your bottle in the hills, so you should take at least a litre per person.
 Some food, a camera, and a decent alpine flower book should fill up the remaining space in your small rucsac.